-FUNCTIONAL UNIT Providing a thermal insulation on 1 m 2 of product with a thermal resistance of 1.308 K.m 2 .W -1 SYSTEM BOUNDARIES Cradle to Grave: Mandatory stages = A1-3, A4-5, B1-7, C1-4.
-Optional stage = D not taken into account REFERENCE SERVICE LIFE (RSL) 50 Years CUT-OFF RULES In the case that there is not enough information, the process energy and materials representing less than 1% of the whole energy and mass used can be excluded (if they do not cause significant impacts).
+FUNCTIONAL UNIT Providing a thermal and acoustic insulation on 1 $m^2$ of product with a thermal resistance of 1,40 K.m .W -1 and a noise reduction coefficient of 0,75 SYSTEM BOUNDARIES Cradle to Grave: Mandatory stages = A1-3, A4-5, B1-7, C1-4.
+Optional stage = D not taken into account REFERENCE SERVICE LIFE (RSL) 50 years CUT-OFF RULES In the case that there is not enough information, the process energy and materials representing less than 1% of the whole energy and mass used can be excluded (if they do not cause significant impacts).
 The addition of all the inputs and outputs excluded cannot be bigger than the 5% of the whole mass and energy used, as well of the emissions to environment occurred.
 Flows related to human activities such as employee transport are excluded.
 The construction of plants, production of machines and transportation systems are excluded since the related flows are supposed to be negligible compared to the production of the building product when compared at these systems lifetime level.
-ALLOCATIONS Allocation criteria are based on mass GEOGRAPHICAL COVERAGE AND TIME PERIOD KIMMCO-ISOVER (Kuwait) production 2018 KIMMCO-ISOVER (Kuwait) transportation 2018 Gulf cooperation Council (Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, and the United Arab Emirates)
+ALLOCATIONS Allocation criteria are based on mass GEOGRAPHICAL COVERAGE AND TIME PERIOD Brasil production and transport: 2019

-- "EPDs of construction products may be not comparable if they do not comply with EN 15804" - "Environmental Product Declarations within the same product category from different programs may not be comparable"
+- "EPDs of construction products may be not comparable if they do not comply with EN 15804 or ISO 21930" - "Environmental Product Declarations within the same product category from different programs may not be comparable"